carpentries/instructor-training/_episodes/05-memory.md

 but it is slow to access.

 Our second layer of memory is called *short-term*.
-This is the type of memory you use to actively think about things and is often called  or working memory.
+This is the type of memory you use to actively think about things and is often called working memory.
 It is much faster, but also much
 smaller: in 1956, George Miller estimated that the average adult's short-term memory could hold [7±2 items][wikipedia-7] for a few seconds before things started to drop out.
 This is [why phone numbers are typically 7 or 8 digits long][phone-nums]: